tressoldi/MindMatterTrainer/README.md

 As output, you will have the final plot plus a .csv file with all data for further analyses.

 Enjoy your mind-matter skill !!

+You can cite it as:
+Pederzoli, L. & Semenzato, L. & Tressoldi, P. (2019).
+MindMatterTrainer.
+Available at https://github.com/tressoldi/MindMatterTrainer